hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/696_scc_xi.md

 food, it comes anyhow.
 Why then don't I do so?
 And why am I here?
-Only the sight of the country's misery and the thought of its future do not let me remain quiet any more! — Even Samadhi and all that appear as futile — even the sphere of Brahmâ with its enjoyments becomes insipid!
+Only the sight of the country's misery and the thought of its future do not let me remain quiet any more! — Even Samadhi and all that appear as futile — even the sphere of Brahmā with its enjoyments becomes insipid!
 My vow of life is to think of your welfare.
 The day that vow will be fulfilled, I shall leave this body and make a straight run up!